Yuri Ilyenko: Biography

 In the 2007 parliamentary elections he was placed second on the election list of All-Ukrainian Union "Svoboda", but at that election the party received 0.76% of the votes cast and did not make it to parliament.

 He died of cancer on 15 June 2010 at the age of 74.

 Family

 He was a member of the Communist Party since 1973, but changed his political position after the end of the USSR.
-Ilyenko was married to the fellow director Liudmyla Yefymenko and had two sons, Andriy Ilyenko (born 1987) and (also film actor and producer) Pylyp Ilyenko (born 1977).
+Ilyenko was married to the fellow director Lyudmyla Yefymenko and had two sons, Andriy Ilyenko (born 1987) and (also film actor and producer) Pylyp Illenko (born 1977).
 During the 2012 Ukrainian parliamentary election Pylyp was № 122 on the election list of "Svoboda" and Andriy was electable as a candidate for the same party in single mandate constituency № 215; Andriy was elected into parliament and Pylyp was not.